shannah/mirah-nbm/docs/MavenJavaFXExample.md

 As of version 1.0.23, the [Mirah Netbeans Module](https://github.com/shannah/mirah-nbm) supports Maven projects.
 This opens up a lot of doors, as it allows us to essentially use Mirah inside any Maven project.
 Most Java frameworks have Maven support these days, so this means that you can now use Mirah with most frameworks.
 In this tutorial I will walk through how to use a Mirah inside a JavaFX Maven project, including how to use a Mirah class as an FXML controller.

+##Download the Project Sources

+I have created a GitHub repository for this tutorial [here](https://github.com/shannah/MavenFXDemo), there are tags at all of the key milestones so that you can see what the source is at any given point.

 ##Requirements

 1. Netbeans 7.4 or higher